Mylo-Softworks/Klex/readme.md

 import com.mylosoftworks.klex.Klex

 fun main() {
-    val parser = Klex<Unit> { // Unit used here, but this can be used for storing information in the tree items for parsing
+    val parser = Klex.create<Unit> { // Unit used here, but this can be used for storing information in the tree items for parsing
         // Definitions go here.
     }
 }